-Oculus Air Link allows your Quest 2 VR headset to play PC VR games completely wirelessly without a Link cable or any other hardware required.
-In this step by step guide below, we’ll show you how to setup Oculus Air Link and how to play PC VR from both the Oculus or Steam VR stores.
+Oculus Air Link allows your Meta Quest VR headset to play PC VR games completely wirelessly without a Link cable or any other hardware required.
+In this step-by-step guide below, I’ll show you how to setup Oculus Air Link and how to play PC VR from both the Oculus or Steam VR stores.

 We’ll go over:

-- How to install and enable Oculus Air Link on your Oculus Quest 2 and PC
+- How to install and enable Oculus Air Link on your Oculus/Meta Quest and PC

-- How to setup Air Link with the Oculus Quest 2
+- How to setup Air Link with the Meta Ques

 - How to use Air Link to play PC virtual reality games wirelessly

 - Oculus Air Link vs Virtual Desktop: which wireless VR gaming option works better?

 - NEW: How to enable 120 Hz refresh rate on Air Link